fmi/java-course/homeworks/01-mini-outlook/README.md

      * @param mailContent  content of the mail
      * @throws IllegalArgumentException if any of the parameters is null, empty or blank
-     * @throws AccountNotFoundException if the account does not exist
-     * @throws FolderNotFoundException  if the folder does not exist */ void receiveMail(String accountName, String mailMetadata, String mailContent);
+     * @throws AccountNotFoundException if the account does not exist */ void receiveMail(String accountName, String mailMetadata, String mailContent);

     /**
-     * Returns a collection of all mails in the provided folder *
+     * Returns a collection of all mails contained directly in the provided folder.
+     *
      * @param account    name of the selected account
      * @param folderPath full path of the folder